 Behavioural characteristics of a drug addict include:

-- Dishonesty – Frequently lying to cover up drug use
+• Dishonesty – Frequently lying to cover up drug use

-- Problems with your relationships – such as fights with your friends and family members
+• Problems with your relationships – such as fights with your friends and family members

-- Frequent intoxication – a person addicted to drugs will be frequently intoxicated
+• Frequent intoxication – a person addicted to drugs will frequently be intoxicated

-- Denial – Denying they have a problem with drugs and maintaining they have control (even when it’s obvious to all around them they have lost control) 5
+• DenialDenying they have a problem with drugs and maintaining they have control (even when it’s evident to all around them they have lost control) 5

-- Social withdrawal – addiction causes social withdrawal.
+• Social withdrawal – addiction causes social withdrawal.
 A sufferer will gradually disconnect themselves from family and other significant relationships.

-- You use to avoid or relieve withdrawal symptoms – You may witness a person sweating excessively, shaking, suffering frequent stomach upsets and cold and flu-like symptoms.
+• You use to avoid or relieve withdrawal symptoms – You may witness a person sweating excessively, shaking, suffering frequent stomach upsets and cold and flu-like symptoms.

 Much like any chronic disease, drug addiction is progressive and presents in levels of severity.
 The longer it goes untreated, the more severe the consequences tend to be to the sufferer and their family.

 Treatment programmes need to be entirely bespoke to account for the severity of the addiction, as presented in each person.
-For example, a person who is addicted to drugs but still able to hold down a job and function in society will not require as intensive aftercare support as a person who has lost the ability to work, is in the criminal justice system and is homeless.
+For example, a person addicted to drugs but still able to hold down a job and function in society will not require as intensive aftercare support as a person who has lost the ability to work, is in the criminal justice system and is homeless.
 This is always worth bearing in mind when considering an adequate drug treatment programme 6

 No one, growing up, thinks to themselves – ‘I know, I want to be a drug addict when I grow up.
-I want to destroy everything I touch and cause myself indescribable emotional pain by hating myself and hurting all those who love.’
+I want to destroy everything I touch and cause indescribable emotional pain by hating myself and hurting all those who love.’

-Why is it that two different people raised in the same household, treated in the same way and raised with the same morals can react completely differently when taking drugs?
+Why is it that two different people raised in the same household, treated in the same way and presented with the same morals can react completely differently when taking drugs?
 Why is it that some people can use drugs yet not become addicted?
 Why is it that some people become addicted so quickly and easily?
 What is the common factor that causes substance abuse?

 What causes drug addiction?

-No one knows why exactly one person can become addicted to drugs whilst another does not.
+No one knows why precisely one person can become addicted to drugs whilst another does not.
 However, certain risk factors for developing it have been identified.
 The more risk factors a person has, the higher their chances of developing an addiction.

 Risk factors for drug addiction include: